, Crush Procrastination! There is a better way to set goals!

 - What type of exercise will you do?
 Plan each day

-- List clothes/shoes equipment needed for exercise plan
+- List clothes/like shoe’s equipment needed for the exercise plan

 Step 3 – Take Action and get everything set up

 - Shop for the menu for the week